seraphium/JTAppleCalender/README.md

 [![CI Status](http://img.shields.io/travis/patchthecode/JTAppleCalendar.svg?style=flat)](https://travis-ci.org/patchthecode/JTAppleCalendar) [![Version](https://img.shields.io/cocoapods/v/JTAppleCalendar.svg?style=flat)](http://cocoapods.org/pods/JTAppleCalendar) [![License](https://img.shields.io/cocoapods/l/JTAppleCalendar.svg?style=flat)](http://cocoapods.org/pods/JTAppleCalendar) [![Platform](https://img.shields.io/cocoapods/p/JTAppleCalendar.svg?style=flat)](http://cocoapods.org/pods/JTAppleCalendar)

 ### **About Screenshots**
 The look of this calendar is up to the developer.
-Check out what people have developed with this library and also post you own images [at this link](https://github.com/patchthecode/JTAppleCalendar/issues/2).
+Check out what people have developed with this library and also post your own images [at this link](https://github.com/patchthecode/JTAppleCalendar/issues/2).
 A sample iOS application is also included in this project's [Github Repository](https://github.com/patchthecode/JTAppleCalendar) to give you an idea of what you can do.

 * Downloaded and liked this calendar's ease of use?
 * Then don't forget to leave a ★ Star rating on Github.
 It's needed to make this control #1 :)